dslawrence/fitgrid/README.md

 # Please note

 * Any padding that you apply to the elmement you are targeting will be removed by "fitgrid".
 Fitgrid uses the padding to center the contents.
+* Currently a fitgrid will adapt to fit any size of screen, which in some cases leaves the display too small to be useful or unexpectedly large.
+There is code inside of fitgrid to provide multiple size options, so that the fitgrid classes that apply vary depending on device size.
+This isn't fully worked out yet, but can be seen in some of the "on/off" nature of the class names.